Questions and answers CSRD and ESRS

 By making a sustainability report mandatory, the content of the management report will expand significantly.
 Undertakings subject to reporting requirements shall have to report the material sustainability information in their management report.

-This additional sustainability information may have no direct impact on the financial statements, however, it is to be expected that (internal and external) developments in the area of sustainability can have an impact on the financial statements (e.g., the shortening of the remaining service life of machines that will be replaced earlier than expected by more sustainable machines).
-The additional sustainability information may also have no direct impact on taxation, but broader sustainability developments can have an impact (think of additional subsidies or levies).
+The sustainability information may have no direct impact on the financial statements, however, it is to be expected that (internal and external) developments in the area of sustainability can have an impact on the financial statements (e.g., the shortening of the remaining service life of machines that will be replaced earlier than expected by more sustainable machines).

 What is the effect of in the CSRD on the value chain?